theVerySharpFlat/RambunctionVision2021/README.md

 $ ./vision config.xml --port=4330
 ```

 There is also a simple client program called `simpleClient` that can be run to test the program.
+It takes the an address and port as it's arguments, and can be used to manuely send request to the main vision program.

 ### Requests
 The request follow the format of: